mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 Developers can also used their preferred IDE to edit the code outside of Mendix Studio Pro, if preferred.
 The files will be kept in sync.

-For more information, see [How to Write JavaScript Actions](https://docs.mendix.com/howto/extensibility/write-javascript-actions) in the Mendix documentation.
+For more information, see [How to Write JavaScript Actions](https://docs.mendix.com/howto/extensibility/write-javascript-actions) in the *Mendix Studio Pro How-to's*.

 ### 4.3 Distribution